 Before any future mandate to exclusively use ETA could be feasible, Google must first reconfigure their current construction to serve the needs of pharmaceutical advertisers.
 Otherwise, it would represent a reversal from the very recently-introduced fixed text option for the current ad format.
-Unbranded-to-branded ads that previously used a vanity URL to redirect to the branded destination now use fixed text such as “Prescription Treatment Website.”
-It’s unlikely Google would abandon such a large and recent initiative by mandating an incompatible ad format, effectively foregoing all revenue from all unbranded-to-branded pharmaceutical advertising.
+Unbranded-to-branded ads have previously used a vanity url with much success to redirect to the branded destination.
+They now use fixed text such as “Prescription Treatment Website”, so it’s unlikely Google would abandon such a large and recent initiative by mandating an incompatible ad format, effectively foregoing all revenue from all unbranded-to-branded pharmaceutical advertising.

 This leaves pharma in a singular position with respect unbranded-to-branded advertising – campaigns are left intact, but unable to capitalize on the additional real estate ETAs provide.
 No such constraints exist for disease state education (DSE) sites, which can freely display their root destination URL in ads and leverage the new 140-character format.
 Given the vastly greater messaging flexibility unbranded ads offer to begin with, CPM is advising that all brands consider these changes when weighing the calculus for investment in disease state education (DSE) sites in 2017.